Police

 Do not travel to all areas along the border with Mali.

-Do not travel to all areas along the border with Mali.
-These areas have a high risk of banditry, terrorist attacks and kidnapping.
+Do not travel to all areas along the border with Mali due to the threat of banditry, terrorist attacks and kidnapping.

 See Safety